All visa processes, whether you are flying across the world or traveling to a neighboring country, are daunting ones.

 - A copy of your wife's passport or ID card.

-- 3 months bank statements showing a monthly income of more than £1,400
+- 3 months bank statements showing a monthly income of more than £1,500 Baht (amount based on requirements of London Thai Embassy).

 *Requirements may differ slightly between countries.

-Once you have the Non-Immigrant O Multiple entry visa, you can travel to Thailand and activate the visa upon entry.
+Once you have the Non-Immigrant O Multiple entry visa, or 90-day Non Immigrant visa, you can travel to Thailand and activate the visa upon entry.

-On the last 30 days of your 90-day permit to stay is when the 1-year extension can take place and, providing you meet the financial requirements, the processing time usually takes about a month.
+The 1-year extension can be applied for during the last 30 days of your 90-day permit to stay and, providing you meet the financial requirements, the processing time usually takes about one month.

-Note that you don't need to do the 1-year extension if you don't want to.
-You could just leave every 90 days.
+Note that if you have the multiple entry Non Immigrant O visa, you don't need to do the 1-year extension if you don't want to.
+You could just leave the country every 90 days and re-enter to activate a further 90 days.

-Once you have a marriage visa (extended Non Immigrant O based on marriage), you can stay in Thailand for a full year without ever needing to exit the country.
+Once you have a marriage visa (extended Non Immigrant O visa, based on marriage), you can stay in Thailand for a full year without ever needing to leave the country.

 You are also allowed to work if you are able to obtain a valid Thai work permit to go along with the marriage visa.